The stat they all used? Customer lifetime value , or CLV, which is a measure of how much your customers contribute to your bottom line over time.

 With Ontraport, you not only have access to all the data you need to calculate your CLV, but you also can generate a lifetime value report that does the math for you within your campaigns, with one click.

 Before we delve into how you can use that report, it’s important to understand all the factors that go into the formula.
 This will also be useful if you’re still using other single-point tools and don’t yet have all your data inside one platform.

 Step 1: Divide your customers into relevant segments

 You can calculate CLV as an aggregate number for all of your customers, which will provide some interesting insights you can use to improve your business.
 But calculating it that way won’t help you identify who in the group are your best buyers.
 To do that, you’ll need to divide all your existing customers into segments based on relevant differences, then calculate the CLV of each segment one by one to see which group is the most valuable so you can focus your efforts on them.

-How do you identify your buyer segments in a way that will allow you to compare them to find the most valuable one?
+How do you identify your buyer segments in a way that will allow you to compare them?
 You can divide your segments using the following types of information about your existing customers:

 You can divide your segments according to demographic factors such as age, gender, or physical location to look for relevant differences.